-Part of the brand’s Studio collection, this romantic set is for the bride-to-be on the lookout for unconventional finger frosting.
-The princess-cut morganite is framed by brilliant round diamonds on the band as well as on the matching ring, finished in 14-karat rose gold.
+This romantic set is for the bride-to-be on the lookout for unconventional finger frosting.
+The princess-cut morganite is framed by brilliant round diamonds on the band as well as on the matching ring, finished in 14k rose gold.

-Bliss Lau Nigerian Sapphire Centered & Acute Ring Set
+Bliss Lau Nigerian Sapphire Centered and Acute Ring Set

 For brides keen on a gemstone ring, this one is a winner.
 The unique outer ring in a pavé of handset diamonds creates the illusion of two bands when worn with the split shank center ring that is set with a Nigerian sapphire in a modified Asscher cut.